nameless-and-blameless/TAG/reports/Felix-Clennon-and-Mary-Rogers.md

 ## Early Life and Background

-Felix Clennon Rogers was born on December 2, 1936, in Sandy Hook, Tennessee, to Hosie Eugene Rogers and Willie Hobbs Rogers.
-He attended a parochial school at Orr Chapel, a one-room church and schoolhouse that stood on the family's land.
+Felix Clennon Rogers was born on December 2, 1936, in Sandy Hook (Mount Pleasant), Tennessee, to Hosie Eugene Rogers and Willie Hobbs Rogers.
+He attended a parochial school at Orr Chapel (8397 West Sheepneck Road, Sandy Hook, TN), a one-room church and schoolhouse that stood on the family's land.
 Felix attended this school along with all of his siblings.
 After completing his education at Orr Chapel, he attended Clarke Training High School, graduating in 1957.

 Following his high school graduation, Clennon served honorably in the United States Army.
 After his military service, he embarked on a distinguished career at Stauffer Chemical Company, where he worked for 38 years, ultimately retiring as a Supervisor.